wachtel1/tra.py/README.md

   ```
   pyinstaller --onefile --windowed tra.py
   ```
-- Make sure to store the default.config file in the same folder as the resulting executable.
+- Make sure to store the default.config file in the same folder as executable.